The Holocaust in the Sudetenland: Aryanization

 On 14 October 1938, Hermann Göring issued an edict for the Aryanization of Jewish property, which affected the entire Reich, including the newly annexed Sudetenland.
 Within weeks, Jews were forbidden from raising the German flag, from working as journalists, and from operating retail stores.
 Following Kristallnacht, they were required to pay a 20% tax on all assets, and in December, the Nuremberg Laws were extended to the Sudetenland.
 Jews were required to declare their assets by 31 January 1939.
 In 1930, Jews had owned some four to five thousand businesses in the Sudetenland, providing employment for many residents in the region.
 Fleeing Jews abandoned hundreds of them, which were immediately taken over by the authorities and turned over to new owners.
 Nevertheless, the transition caused considerable chaos; in Teplitz-Schönau, where Jews had owned 89 of the 213 businesses, 200 stores were empty and work in most of the expropriated businesses must have ceased.

 Aryanization was characterized by conflicts between local Sudeten Germans and the Reich Ministry of the Economy: the former wanted to preserve jobs at Jewish-owned factories, while the latter sought to use Aryanization in order to leverage the Sudeten economy for war production.
 As a result, local Germans were mostly allowed to Aryanize factories in the textile and food sectors, which were mostly outdated, while Germans from elsewhere were invited to take over factories in industries important to the war effort.
 This result fueled resentment to the Sudeten Germans, who had hoped to reap the profits of the expropriations, which they considered just recompense for perceived suffering under the Czechoslovak government.
 Despite their disappointment, however, the Sudeten Germans had benefited from Aryanization, which their widespread participation in local government had accelerated.
 The total annexation of the Sudetenland to the Reich and the flight of the Jewish population enabled the process to proceed faster than elsewhere, and it was mostly complete by the end of 1939.
-The total amount of money obtained by Aryanization was estimated at 1 billion Reichsmarks, worth around USD$250 million at the time ($ in dollars).
+The total amount of money obtained by Aryanization was estimated at 1 billion Reichsmarks, worth around US$250 million at the time ($ in dollars).